guiferviz/mnemocards/README.md

  Specially designed to learn a language.
  There are two types of language cards:
    * **Vocabulary cards**:
-   Letters displayed in 2 languages, your native language and the language you are learning.
+   Cards displayed in 2 languages, your native language and the language you are learning.
    * **Expression cards**:
    When you already know a language and want to master it, sometimes it is no